vortexmakes/RKH/doc/readme.txt

 Next: \ref Usage "Getting started with RKH"

 Each RKH application must have its own configuration file, called
-\b rkhcfg.h.
+\c rkhcfg.h.
 This file adapts and configures RKH by means of compiler definitions and macros allowing to restrict the resources consumed by RKH.
 Adjusting this definitions allows to reduce the ROM and RAM consumption, and to enhance the system performance in a substantial manner.
 The
-\b rkhcfg.h file shows the general layout of the configuration file.
+\c rkhcfg.h file shows the general layout of the configuration file.
 Here is an list of all options with their documentation:

 \n This section includes: